adetunji1804/Game_python_wk1/readme.txt

 Operation: The program prompt for the number of players [range from 2 or more]
            It then prompt for the name of players.
 It instruct players to take turn rolling the dice by prompting for number of times to help automatically roll it.
-           [A high input number of dice roll, does not return a high total number].
+           [A high input number of dice roll, does not guaranty a high total number in return].
            It display the result in respective to each player, the player with highest number is the winner.